restorecommerce/scheduling-srv/README.md

 Events from the `io.restorecommerce.jobs.resource` topic are issued whenever a CRUD opertion is performed.
 They are useful for job rescheduling in case of Redis failure.

 ## Chassis Service

 This service uses [chassis-srv](http://github.com/restorecommerce/chassis-srv), a base module for [restorecommerce](https://github.com/restorecommerce) microservices, in order to provide the following functionalities:
 - exposure of all previously mentioned gRPC endpoints
-- implementation of a [command-interface](https://github.com/restorecommerce/chassis-srv/blob/master/command-interface.md) which
-provides endpoints for retrieving the system status and resetting/restoring the system in case of failure.
+- implementation of a [command-interface](https://github.com/restorecommerce/chassis-srv/blob/master/command-interface.md) which provides endpoints for retrieving the system status and resetting/restoring the system in case of failure.
 These endpoints can be called via gRPC or Kafka events (through the `io.restorecommerce.command` topic).
-- database access, which is abstracted by the [resource-base-interface](https://github.com/restorecommerce/resource-base-interface)
-- stores the offset values for Kafka topics at regular intervals to [Redis](https://redis.io/)
+- stores the offset values for Kafka topics at regular intervals to Redis
-- Redis cache management
+- Job store through a Redis cache

 ## Usage